RajidiSahithi/Session_10/README.md

         min_holes(int): The minimum number of rectangular regions to be masked. min_height(int): The minimum height of the rectangular regions. min_width(int): The minimum width of the rectangular regions. fill_value(float): The value to be filled in the masked region.
-It can be a tuple or a single value .
+It can be a tuple or a single value.
-            It is usually equal to the mean of dataset for CIFAR10 its (0.4914, 0.4822, 0.4465) always_apply = True - Applies to all the images
+            It is usually equal to the mean of the dataset for CIFAR10 (0.4914, 0.4822, 0.4465) always_apply = True - Applies to all the images

 Applied only to Training data